Solutions to public health problems, such as the opioid crisis and addictions, might be right under our noses.

 The legality of CBD is confusing, especially amid the revival of the War on Drugs by Attorney General Jeff Sessions and President Trump.
 CBD is legal in the United States if it's acquired from industrial hemp; however, CBD is not legal if it's acquired from THC-concentrated cannabis.

 Other benefits of CBD, according to Healthline, include relief for chronic pain, acne, and cancer-related symptoms.
 It can also be used to treat diabetes, neurological conditions, and heart problems.
+OutwitTrade also published a comprehensive list of things CBD can be used for.

 Access to medical cannabis seems to be an essential part of the equation to make the results work.
 This recent evidence follows similar conclusions made about how cannabis can reduce opioid use and abuse in states with exceptional medical cannabis programs.